vutran/wpmvc/README.md

 Once composer has installed all the necessary vendor packages and create an autoload file in the `vendor/` directory inside of your theme folder, you can continue to view your website.

-## Compiling with Grunt
+## Compiling with webpack

-You are required to install node in your server or local environment to be able to Grunt.
+You are required to install node in your environment to be able to webpack.
 Please refer to the official documentation for more information.

-`grunt dev`

-Compile all static assets (development)

-`grunt dist`

-Compile the static assets (distribution)
+`webpack`

 ## Your Application Resources